 Most ant species are only a nuisance to have around, but Carpenter Ants can pose a serious threat to a building.
-Carpenter Ants are classified as the primary wood destroying organism in Western Washington.
+Carpenter Ants are the most common and efficient wood-destroying organism in Western Washington.
 They are capable of hollowing out large portions of wood during the development of their nest.

-The parent nest is almost always located outside in an area of constant moisture, like an old stump or fallen tree; however, they are capable of establishing very large satellite colonies within structural wood beams.
-These satellite colonies can be up to 300 feet away from the parent nest.
+The parent nest is almost always located outside in an area of constant moisture, like an old stump or fallen tree.
+However, they are capable of establishing very large satellite colonies within structural wood beams, and these satellite colonies can be up to 300 feet away from the parent nest.

 There are several things a homeowner can do to help prevent Carpenter Ant infestation.